Holy-Newton/Newton/README.md

 👋 Hi, I’m @Holy-Newton.
 I’m not actually Newton; it’s a joke.
 Newton’s been dead for, like, 300 years… Sorry if that’s news to you.

-💁‍♂️ Seriously I'm François, 21 years old, alive for the moment. (he, more serious sundently ?)
+💁‍♂️ Seriously I'm François, 21 years old, alive for the moment. (he, more serious sunddenly ?)

 👀 I’m into theoretical/mathematical physics and engineering physics (currently studying in Strasbourg), and always looking for an interisting internship in the field.